 By faxing your request to the Surgery on 01594 545325: Please include your name, date of birth and details of the items you require, please ensure you indicate where you would like to collect your prescription/medication from.

 If you are collecting your medication from the surgery, please allow FIVE FULL WORKING DAYS for your request to be processed.
 If you are collecting your medication from any other Pharmacy, you should allow extra time – the time it takes a Pharmacy to prepare your medication is out of our control.

 Please note that If you submit your request after 11:30, it will not be processed until the following day,

 If your medication needs to be updated and you have not contacted your GP, it may take longer for your request to be processed.

 Things to Remember:

 Plan Ahead: Order your medication in good time to ensure you don’t run out.
-Remember, we need TWO FULL WORKING DAYS to process your request.
+Remember, we need FIVE FULL WORKING DAYS to process your request.